-Recently, Giardia has been found to possess mitochondrial remnants known as 'mitosomes', which suggest that the condition of amitochondrialism is not primitive to eukaryotes but instead is a result of reductive evolution.
+Recently, Giardia has been found to possess mitochondrial remnants known as 'mitosomes', one assumption is that the condition of amitochondrialism is not primitive to eukaryotes but instead is a result of reductive evolution.

 The microaerophilic Giardia uses these mitosomes in the maturation of iron-sulfur proteins rather than in ATP synthesis as is the case in mitochondria-possessing eukaryotes.